Grumblesaur/quickgen/README.txt

 You should create an input file with your phonemes and rules.
 Use "//" or "/" to comment out a line in the input file.
 This will prevent the program from extracting that line.
+The # sign on its own line delimits a block of phoneme definitions and should be between each section or else the program will fail.

 When prompted for input at runtime, the default values (the values passed when you press Enter/Return without typing